sibrahim33/recipes-REST-api/README.md

 # recipe-app-api
-Source code for a REST API application for recipe sharing.
+Source code for a REST API for recipe sharing.